valu-digital/npm-packages/packages/focus-trap/README.md

 # Multi-Container Focus Trap

-Like [davidtheclark/focus-trap][] but can trap focus to multiple containers at once and is maintained.
+Like [davidtheclark/focus-trap][] but can trap focus to multiple containers.

 [davidtheclark/focus-trap]: https://github.com/davidtheclark/focus-trap